 First of all welcome to the most exciting, annoying, thrilling, irritating but enjoyable sport.
 Golf is a fabulous game and we congratulate you for taking up the game we love.
 Golf can be enjoyed in many ways.
-Knock a quick bucket or 2 of balls down the driving range.
-Pitch and putt, crazy golf or if your feeling up to it a membership at your local course for 9 or 18 holes.
+A quick bucket or 2 of balls at the driving range or maybe a par 3 course to start, or if your feeling up to it a local course for 9 or 18 holes.

-Taking up golf can often seem like a huge outlay.
-Clubs, bags, balls, and all the other equipment you've seen players carry around with them not to mention the cost of fees at your local golf club.
+Taking up golf can often seem like it requires a huge outlay of cash.
+You need clubs, bags, balls, and all the other equipment you've seen players carry around with them, not to mention the cost of fees at your local golf club.
 We’re passionate about the game of golf and like seeing new players taking up the sport.
 So let us help you build a bag without breaking the bank!

 What equipment do you need to take up golf?